cjneidhart/brick/website/docs/api/misc.md

 - The element gains a new class, which is the passage's name slugified, prefixed by `psg-`.
 - `data-name` is set to the passage's name, not slugified.
-- `data-tags` is seto to the passage's tags, separated by spaces.
+- `data-tags` is set to the passage's tags, separated by spaces.

 If the passage does not exist, an error indicating as such will be rendered onto the element.
 If the passage does not exist or any errors occurred while rendering, `renderPassage` will return `false`.